 – Don’t cut your calluses.
 Hot soaks are not a good idea for diabetic feet, but after your bath or shower you can use a pumice stone and lotion to gradually eliminate the dry patches and soften the skin.

 – Protect your feet—even when walking around at home.
 Check your socks and shoes for foreign objects that might damage your feet before you put them on.

-– If you are prone to athlete’s foot or toenail fungus, use antifungal powder on feet and in shoes to prevent an infection from taking hold.
+– If you are prone to athlete’s foot, use antifungal powder on feet and in shoes to prevent an infection from taking hold.

 – It’s okay to dress up in heels once in a while, but for normal wear, pick styles that won’t pinch, cramp, or put pressure on your feet.